hsukenooi/iterative-website/_posts/2021-07-30-iterative-summer-21-announcement.markdown

   </div>
 </div>

-<br>Eugene and Sim are both veterans in logistics - having cut their teeth at head of retail and engineering at Ninja Van.
-We're excited to see them apply the tricks and best practice they learned at a leading logistics company to drastically improve the online grocery delivery model.
+<br>Eugene and Sim are both veterans in logistics - having cut their teeth as Head of Retail and engineering at Ninja Van.
+We're excited to see them apply the tricks and best practices they learned at a leading logistics company to drastically improve the online grocery delivery model.

 <!-- Zi.Care -->